unc-optimization/SieveSDP/test examples/readme.txt

-Please see each folder for the sources of data.
+Please see readme.txt files in each folder for the sources of data.